akraino-edge-stack/sdt/cicd/playbook/README.md

 In order to build the custom application and device services, a build environment needs to be set up using `setup_build.yml`.
 This can be done on the CI/CD or deploy servers, or on a separate machine (but must be on an `x86_64` architecture).
+In this release, the build environment is on a seprate machine.
 The build server must have access to the local Docker registry (see `deploy/playbook/README.md`).
 The Docker registry name should be configured in `deploy/playbook/group_vars/all`.
-Run the setup script on the build server:
+Run the setup script on the deploy server:

 ```
 ansible-playbook -i ./hosts setup_build.yml --ask-become-pass
 ```

-The Go language compiler will be installed for all users, using the specific version required for EdgeX release 2.1.
-This will overwrite any Go install already in `/usr/local/go`.

-A folder called `edgexfoundry` will be created in the home directory of the user running the setup script.
-This directory will be used to compile the source for applications.
+The playbook will perform the following steps:

+* Make sure there is an entry for the master node and deploy node in /etc/hosts
+* Install required software packages including Docker and Go and Robot Framework
+* Make sure the user can run Docker commands
+* Configure Docker, including adding the certificates to secure access to the private registry
+* Create the `edgexfoundry` directory

+NOTE: The Robot Framework plugin should also be added to Jenkins via the Jenkins management interface.

 ## ARM Build Server